folio-org/docs/content/en/docs/Getting started/Installation/R2-2021/singleserverwithcontainers.md

 ```

 3. Create a database role and database to persist tenant data.
-   Create a database for your tenant.
-This database will host the data of your tenant.
+   This database will host the data of your tenant(s).

 ```
 CREATE ROLE folio WITH PASSWORD 'folio123' LOGIN SUPERUSER;